netdata/netdata/collectors/fping.plugin/README.md

 The fping plugin supports monitoring latency, packet loss and uptime of any number of network end points, by pinging them with `fping`.

-## Install fping

-The required version is 4.3 and above.
+The required version is 5.1 and above.
+The standard package manager installations will in most systems install an older version, so please do the following:

-### Distributions that don't have 4.3+

-Ensure your system has C compiler (e.g. `gcc`).
+- Ensure your system has an installed C compiler (e.g. `gcc`).
-Then the supplied plugin can install it, by running:
+- Run the following

 ```sh
 /usr/libexec/netdata/plugins.d/fping.plugin install